mrward/mrward.github.com/source/_posts/2017-02-25-PowerShellSupportInXamarinStudio.markdown

 ## Syntax Errors

-Syntax errors are highlighted in the text editor with a red underline.
+Syntax errors are highlighted in the text editor.
 Hovering the mouse over the highlighted error will show information about the error.

 {% img /images/blog/PowerShellSupportInXamarinStudio/PowerShellSyntaxError.png 'PowerShell syntax error highlighting' 'PowerShell syntax error highlighting' %}

 ## Find references

-To find references of a variable or method you can right click in the text editor and select Find References.
+To find references of a variable or a method you can right click in the text editor and select Find References.

 {% img /images/blog/PowerShellSupportInXamarinStudio/PowerShellFindReferencesContextMenu.png 'PowerShell find references text editor context menu' 'PowerShell find references text editor context menu' %}

-The references found are then shown in the Search Results window.
+The references found are then displayed in the Search Results window.

 {% img /images/blog/PowerShellSupportInXamarinStudio/PowerShellFindReferencesSearchResults.png 'PowerShell find references text editor context menu' 'PowerShell find references text editor context menu' %}

 ## Rename

-A variable can be renamed in the text editor by right clicking and selecting Rename.
+A variable or method can be renamed in the text editor by right clicking and selecting Rename.

 {% img /images/blog/PowerShellSupportInXamarinStudio/PowerShellRenameContextMenu.png 'PowerShell rename text editor context menu' 'PowerShell rename text editor context menu' %}

-Then type the new name and the text will be replaced.
+On typing the new name and the text will be replaced.

 ## Show API Documentation

-Right clicking on a PowerShell command and selecting Show API Documentation will open the online help for that PowerShell command, if it is available, into the web browser.
+Right clicking on a PowerShell command and selecting Show API Documentation will open the online help for that PowerShell command, if it is available, in the web browser.

 {% img /images/blog/PowerShellSupportInXamarinStudio/PowerShellAPIDocumentationContextMenu.png 'API Documentation text editor context menu' 'API Documentation text editor context menu' %}